Skip to main content

 How to Fish for Skipjack Tuna

-Best bait: Trolling Lures.
+Best bait: Small Feathers.

 Technique: Trolling.